floweredscarf/su25/projects/game2048/index.md

 ### Due Dates

-Project 1 Checkpoint is worth 1 point and due **Thursday, June 20th, 11:59pm**.
+Project 0 Checkpoint is worth 1 point and due **Thursday, June 20th, 11:59pm**.

-This project is official due **Friday, June 21st, 11:59pm**.
+This project is officially due **Friday, June 21st, 11:59pm**.
 We host office hours, project parties, and answer questions on Edstem Monday through Friday.

 We are allowing everyone to turn in the project as late as **Sunday, June 23rd, 11:59pm** with no penalties.
 However, understand that over the weekend there is **no** office hour or project party support, and limited Edstem support.